 Plant and equipment

-Plant and equipment is stated at historical cost less accumulated depreciation and accumulated impairment losses.
+Plant and equipment are stated at historical cost less accumulated depreciation and accumulated impairment losses.

 Amortization is calculated on a straight-line method to write off the cost of the assets to their residual values over their estimated useful lives.
 The amortization rates applicable to each category of plant and equipment are as follows:

-Share-based payments to employees are measured at the fair value of the instruments issued and amortized over the vesting periods.
-Share-based payments to non-employees are measured at the fair value of goods or services received or the fair value of the equity instruments issued, if it is determined the fair value of the goods or services cannot be reliably measured, and are recorded at the date the goods or services are received.
-The corresponding amounts are recorded to the option reserve.
+Share-based compensation expenses are measured at the fair value of the instruments issued and amortized over the vesting periods.
+Share-based payment expenses to non-employees are measured at the fair value of goods or services received or the fair value of the equity instruments issued, if it is determined the fair value of the goods or services cannot be reliably measured, and are recorded at the date the goods or services are received.
+The corresponding amounts are recorded to the share-based payment reserve.
 The fair value of options is determined using a Black–Scholes pricing model.
 The number of options expected to vest is reviewed and adjusted at the end of each reporting period such that the amount recognized for services received as consideration for the equity instruments granted shall be based on the number of equity instruments that eventually vest.